Particle-resolved simulation of freely evolving particle suspensions: Flow physics and modeling: Results and discussion

 To quantify particle clustering in our simulations and explain its connection to the increase in drag, we calculate the radial and angular pair distribution functions which are defined as \citep{bunner_tryggvason_2003}:

-where $\volume_{sys}$ is the volume of the system, ${\Delta \volume \fn{r}}$ is the volume of a spherical shell between $ r - \Delta r/2$ and $ r + \Delta r/2$, ${\Delta \volume \fn{\theta}}$ is the volume of the spherical sector of radius $r$ contained within the angles $\theta-\frac{1}{2} \Delta \theta$ and $\theta+\frac{1}{2} \Delta \theta$, $R$ is the distance between the centroids of particles $i$ and $j$, $\Theta$ is the angle between the flow direction and the centerline of particles $i$ and $j$, and $\delta \fn{ \cdot }$ is equal to one if the condition in parentheses is true and zero otherwise.
+where $\volume_{sys}$ is the volume of the system, ${\Delta \volume \fn{r}}$ is the volume of a spherical shell between $ r - \Delta r/2$ and $ r + \Delta r/2$, ${\Delta \volume \fn{\theta}}$ is the volume of the spherical sector of radius $r^{*}$ contained within the angles $\theta-\frac{1}{2} \Delta \theta$ and $\theta+\frac{1}{2} \Delta \theta$, $R$ is the distance between the centroids of particles $i$ and $j$, $\Theta$ is the angle between the flow direction and the centerline of particles $i$ and $j$, and $\delta \fn{ \cdot }$ is equal to one if the condition in parentheses is true and zero otherwise.

 Figure \ref{fig:rdf} shows the radial pair distribution function for different density ratios and $Re_m=50$.
 The higher peak at low-density ratios indicates larger clusters for buoyant particles and explains the larger difference in the drag seen in Fig. \ref{fig:cluster}.
 Such a dependence of the peak on density ratio is observed at all $Re_m$, but not shown here.
-As $r/d_p$ becomes larger, $g\fn{r}$ goes to one which means at larger scales the distribution of particles in all cases is uniform and clustering is happening locally.
-Figure \ref{fig:adf} shows the angular pair distribution function for the same cases when $r = 1.25 d_p$ is chosen.
+As $r/d_p$ becomes larger, $g\fn{r}$ goes to one which means at larger scales the distribution of particles in all cases is uniform and particle clustering is happening locally.
+Figure \ref{fig:adf} shows the angular pair distribution function for the same cases when $r^{*}= 1.25 d_p$ is chosen.
 The peak close to $\theta = 90^{\circ}$ is a sign of horizontal clustering and explains the increase of drag ($\theta=0^{\circ}$ is defined in the flow direction).
-If we use a larger value for $r$, $g \fn{\theta}$ becomes almost uniform and equal to one for all cases, which again shows at larger scales particles are distributed uniformly.
+If we use a larger value for $r^{*}$, $g \fn{\theta}$ becomes almost uniform and equal to one for all cases, which again shows that particle positions are uncorrelated at larger scales.
 This observation is consistent with the results for bubbly flows reported in \citet{bunner_tryggvason_2002a,bunner_tryggvason_2003}.

 Although Fig. \ref{fig:cluster} only shows results for $\phi=0.4$, the increase of drag due to clustering is seen for all cases studied in this work.
 However, as we mentioned in the Introduction, a decrease in drag due to vertical clustering is reported in the simulation of moving particles in dilute systems $\fn{\phi < 0.01}$ at high Reynolds number $\fn{ Re > 200}$ \citep{uhlmann_doychev_2014,zaidi_2018}.
 This is because columnar clusters reduce drag but rafts (horizontal) clusters increase drag.